formkit/docs-content/advanced/custom-inputs.md

   langs="vue">
 </example>

-## Input Checklist
+## Input checklist

-FormKit expose dozens of value added features to even the most mundane inputs.
-When writing a custom input for a specific project, you only need to implement the features that will actually be used on that project, but if you plan to distribute your inputs for others you will want to ensure these features are available.
+FormKit exposes dozens of value-added features to even the most mundane inputs.
+When writing a custom input for a specific project, you only need to implement the features that will actually be used on that project.
+However, if you plan to distribute your inputs to others, you will want to ensure these features are available.
 For example, the standard `<FormKit type="text">` input uses the following schema for its `input` element:

 ```js
 {